Koronaa/MedTrack/README.md

 ## Supports

-iOS 10+
+iOS 15.0+

 ## Libraries Used

-Corona use number of open source projects to work properly
+MedTrack use number of open source projects to work properly

 * [RxSwift](https://github.com/ReactiveX/RxSwift)